thompsons1234/remote-pay-android-go/README.md

       * TipAdjustAuthResponse - formerly AuthTipAdjustResponse
     * Removed
       * ConfigErrorResponse - These are now processed as normal operation responses
+* All Response Messages now return success(boolean), result, reason and message
 * voidPayment operation fix to verify connection status and check for void request acknowledgement from the Clover device prior to issuing a successful response
 * Added DefaultCloverConnectorListener, which automatically accepts signature if a verify signature request is received
+* Behavior change for RefundPaymentRequest - In the prior versions, a value of zero for the amount field would trigger a refund of the full payment amount.
+With the 1.1 version, passing zero in the amount field will trigger a validation failure.
+  Use FullRefund:boolean to specify a full refund amount.
+NOTE: This will attempt to refund the original (full) payment amount, not the remaining amount, in a partial refund scenario.
+* CloverConnecter now requires ApplicationId to be set via configuration of the third party application.
+This is provided as part of the device configuration that is passed in during the creation of the CloverConnector.
+The String input parameter of "applicationId", which is passed in when instantiating the DefaultCloverDevice, should be set using the format of <company specific package>:<version> e.g. com.clover.ExamplePOS:1.2
+* SaleRequest, AuthRequest, PreAuthRequest and ManualRefund require ExternalId to be set.
+  ExternalId should be unique per transaction request and will prevent the Clover device from re-processing the prior transaction if it has already been completed.
+This is provided as a protection in the case where connectivity with the mini is temporarily interrupted and the calling POS system is unsure if the prior transaction finished.
+Resubmission of the same request with the same external id will reject as a duplicate, if the device recognizes it as a valid previously processed operation.

 # Version 0.5
 * Fix performance issue in USB connector